disastrid/instruments_lab/docs/_research/absurd-music-design.md

 ___

-A special thank goes to the wonderful team that made this event possible: Jonathan Winfield, Sophie Skach, Charlotte Nordmoen, Andrea Guidi, Jacob Harrison, Robert Jack, Andrew McPherson, Antonella Nonnis, Lia Mice.
+A special thank goes to the wonderful team that made this event possible: Jonathan Winfield, Sophie Skach, Charlotte Nordmoen, Andrea Guidi, Jacob Harrison, Robert Jack, Andrew McPherson, Antonella Nonnis, Lia Mice, Nick Bryan-Kinns.

 <!-- On the wake of the [Stupid Hackathons](https://gist.github.com/cheeaun/c3fe6cbb11aef1e146a3474dccf63b87) -->

-The event was supported by the [Media and Arts Technology](http://www.mat.qmul.ac.uk/) (MAT) doctoral training centre as part of [Inter/sections](https://intersections.io/) 2019.
+The Hackathon was supported by the [Media and Arts Technology](http://www.mat.qmul.ac.uk/) (MAT) doctoral training centre as part of [Inter/sections](https://intersections.io/) 2019.

 <!-- {% include single-image-research.html fileName="absurd-music-design/All05.png"%} -->